-Family and domestic violence (abbreviated FDV) services within Western Australia include:
+Family and domestic violence (FDV) services within Western Australia include:

 Refuges are generally the most well-known family and domestic violence support service.